 VIPER’s flight to the Moon is part of NASA’s Commercial Lunar Payload Services (CLPS) initiative, which leverages the capabilities of industry partners to quickly deliver scientific instruments and technology demonstrations to the Moon.
-As part of its award, Astrobotic is responsible for end-to-end services for delivery of VIPER, including integration with its Griffin lander, launch from Earth, and landing on the Moon.
+As part of its award, Astrobotic is responsible for end-to-end services for the delivery of VIPER, including integration with its Griffin lander, launch from Earth, and landing on the Moon.

-During its 100-Earth-day mission, the approximately 1,000-pound VIPER rover will roam several miles and use its four science instruments to sample various soil environments.
+During its 100-Earth-day mission, the approximately 1,000-pound (450-kilogram) VIPER rover will roam several miles and use its four science instruments to sample various soil environments.
 Versions of its three water-hunting instruments are flying to the Moon on earlier CLPS lander deliveries in 2021 and 2022 to help test their performance on the lunar surface prior to VIPER’s mission.
-The rover also will have a drill to bore approximately 3 feet into the lunar surface.
+The rover also will have a drill to bore approximately 3 feet (1 meter) into the lunar surface.

 “CLPS is a totally creative way to advance lunar exploration,” said NASA’s Associate Administrator for Science Thomas Zurbuchen.
 “We’re doing something that’s never been done before – testing the instruments on the Moon as the rover is being developed.
 VIPER and the many payloads we will send to the lunar surface in the next few years are going to help us realize the Moon’s vast scientific potential.”

 NASA’s water-seeking robotic Moon rover just booked a ride to the Moon’s South Pole.
 Astrobotic of Pittsburgh has been selected to deliver the Volatiles Investigating Polar Exploration Rover, or VIPER, to the Moon in 2023.
 During its 100-Earth-day mission, the approximately 1,000-pound rover will roam several miles and use its four science instruments to sample various soil environments in search of water ice.
 Its survey will help pave the way for a new era of human missions to the lunar surface and will bring us a step closer to developing a sustainable, long-term robotic and human presence on the Moon as part of the Artemis program.
-Credits: NASA/Ames Research Center
+Credit: NASA/Ames Research Center

 VIPER will collect data – including the location and concentration of ice – that will be used to inform the first global water resource maps of the Moon.
 Scientific data gathered by VIPER also will inform the selection of future landing sites for astronaut Artemis missions by helping to determine locations where water and other resources can be harvested to sustain humans during extended expeditions.
 Its science investigations will provide insights into the evolution of the Moon and the Earth-Moon system.